ultimate271/notes/tolkien/akallabeth.md

 These charges were for the most part false; yet those were bitter days, and hate brings forth hate.

+### Death becomes abundant in those times, and Sauron continues to kindle the fires of the Númenórians
 But for all this Death did not depart from the land, rather it came sooner and more often, and in many dreadful guises.
 For whereas aforetime men had grown slowly old, and had laid them down in the end to sleep, when they were weary at